Last updated:

 Dean Ariola

-Wearing a pair of the Puma Future Ultimate Jack Grealish fearlessly takes the game to his defenders with his dribbling skills.
+Jack Grealish fearlessly takes the game to his defenders with his dribbling skills.
 The star midfielder is usually the source of creativity for his team and, as such, has been on the receiving end of stiff challenges more often than not.
-Grealish is one of the in-demand stars and more than impressed for England at Euro 2020.
+Grealish is one of the in-demand stars and more than impressed for England at recent times.
+A collection of Grealish boots nowadays comprise of the Puma Future.

 Puma secures another high-profile name in Jack Grealish, who now officially signs with the Wild Cat brand and is now a headliner for the Future Ultimate.
 His first Puma Future boot is the ‘Blue Shimmer’ Future Ultimate from the Supercharge pack.
 With Grealish in the fold, the Future has another well-established footballer to represent it besides Neymar.